stanciuantonio/irwa-search-engine/README.md

 git remote add origin <your GitHub repo URL from the browser>
 git push -u origin main
 ```

+## Usage:
+0. Put the data file `fashion_products_dataset.json` in the `data` folder.
+It will be provided to you by the instructor.
+1. As for Parts 1, 2, and 3 of the project, please use the `project_progress` folder to store your solutions.
+Each part should contain `.pdf` file with your report and `.ipynb` (Jupyter Notebook) file with your code for solution.
+2. For the Part 4, of the project, you should build a web application using Flask that allows users to search through a collection of documents and view analytics about their searches.
+You should work mailnly in the `web_app.py` file `myapp` and `templates` folders.
+Feel free to change any code or add new files as needed.
+The provided code is just a starting point to help you get started quickly.
+3. Make sure to update the `.env` file with your Groq API key and any other necessary configurations.
+IMPORTANT: Do not share your `.env` file publicly as it contains sensitive information.
+It is included in `.gitignore` to prevent accidental commits.
+(It should never be included in the repos and appear here only for demonstration purposes).
+4. Have fun and be creative!

 ## Attribution:
 The project is adapted from the following sources: